Salauyou/Consolas-High-Line/README.md

 ==================
 Version of widely used `Consolas` font family with increased line-height.

 I love `Consolas` for its state-of-the-art bold and italic and excellent hinting.
 But I hate how it looks in Eclipse IDE, I mean line-height: lines appear so close to each other, so hard to read, ughhh...
-So after spending a few hours searching for a good font family and dissapointing in what's purposed, I opened original `Consolas` in font editor and increased line-height to make it look nicer and much more readable in Eclipse.
+So after spending a few hours searching for a good font family and disappointing in what's purposed, I opened original `Consolas` in font editor and increased line-height to make it look nicer and much more readable in Eclipse.

 **This is the Original `Consolas`:**